code-with-avii/Hostel-Help/README.md

 # Hostel Management System

-A comprehensive frontend-only hostel management system that allows students to submit complaints, track their resolution status, and view detailed analytics through an intuitive dashboard.
-This is a client-side application that runs entirely in the browser.
+A comprehensive hostel management system that allows students to submit complaints, track their resolution status, and view detailed analytics through an intuitive dashboard.
+This is a client as well as server-side application that runs entirely in the browser.

 ## Features